 If you are instructed to restart the computer, do so now.
 It is important to read the message from the Installation Wizard when you have finished with Setup.
 For more information about Setup log files, see View and Read SQL Server Setup Log Files.

-To complete the upgrade process, repeat steps 1 to 21 on all the other nodes on the SQL Server failover cluster.
+To complete the upgrade process, repeat these steps on all the other nodes on the SQL Server failover cluster.

 To upgrade to a SQL Server multi-subnet failover Cluster (Existing SQL Server cluster is a non multi-subnet cluster).

-Follow the steps 1 through 24 described in the To upgrade a SQL Server failover cluster section above to upgrade your cluster to SQL Server 2014.
+Follow the steps above to upgrade your cluster to SQL Server 2016.

 Add a node on a different subnet using the AddNode Setup action and confirm the IP address resource dependency to OR on the Cluster Network Configuration page.
 For more information, see Add or Remove Nodes in a SQL Server Failover Cluster (Setup).

-Follow the steps 1 through 24 described in the To upgrade a SQL Server failover cluster section above to upgrade your cluster to SQL Server 2016.
+Follow the steps above to upgrade your cluster to SQL Server 2016.

 Change the network settings to move the remote node to a different subnet.